BabylonJS/OldDocumentationSite/content/extensions/Viewer/The_Babylon_Viewer.md

 This will enable the BabylonViewer namespace.

 Using webpack to package your project will use the minified js file.

-# How does it work

-The viewer automatically interacts with the DOM, searching for HTML elements named `babylon`.
-It will then automatically read the configuration from the DOM element and will create a scene for it.

-We recommend using the glTF format (`.gltf` or `.glb`) for displaying 3D models on your webpage.
-Other formats supported by Babylon.js loaders are also supported by the viewer component including `.babylon`, `.obj`, and `.stl` formats.

 # Further details